Papercuts (band): History

 Papercuts is the musical project of California singer-songwriter and producer Jason Robert Quever, and various guest musicians.
 Quever was born and raised in Humboldt, California, spending a number of his early years in a commune, then moving to the Bay Area at the age of 10.
 Both his parents died in his teen years.
 After moving to San Francisco and studying at San Francisco State University, Quever started Papercuts as a solo project, releasing his first proper album, Mockingbird, in 2004.
 In 2007 came the critically acclaimed Can't Go Back, followed by 2009's You Can Have What You Want, both on Gnomonsong.
 2011's Fading Parade was released by Sub Pop, which was followed by a period where Quever focused on producing.
 He currently runs a recording studio in downtown Los Angeles.
-Quever is also known for producing artist such as Cass McCombs's early work, as well as artists such as Dean Wareham (Galaxie 500) and Beach House.
+Quever is also known for producing Cass McCombs's early work, as well as recordings by Dean Wareham (Galaxie 500) and Beach House.
 A sixth Papercuts album, Parallel Universe Blues on Oakland's Slumberland Records, was released on October 19, 2018.

 Papercuts covered Don Henley's "Boys of Summer" for the American Laundromat Records charity CD Sing Me To Sleep - Indie Lullabies.
 The CD was released worldwide on May 18, 2010.

 The bands that Papercuts have toured with include Grizzly Bear, Beach House, Camera Obscura, Still Corners and Vetiver.